Here's What The Parkland Students Have Accomplished So Far

 Advertisement

 Breaking with the National Rifle Association, Gov. Rick Scott signed a gun safety bill on March 9 that raised the age for all gun purchases from 18 to 21, created a three-day waiting period for most firearm purchases, banned bump stocks, and created a program to arm and train school faculty.
-It's a bipartisan compromise, and has been criticized on both sides, but groups like Everytown for Gun Safety are considering it a major step forward given the NRA's stronghold in Florida (and its nickname as the "Gunshine State").
+It's a bipartisan compromise — and has been criticised on both sides — but groups like Everytown for Gun Safety are considering it a major step forward given the NRA's stronghold in Florida (and its nickname as the "Gunshine State").

 Oregon became the first state to put a new gun law on the books since the shooting.